 Mechanical: New furnace, AC installation, ductwork modifications, or gas line work.
 Filter changes and basic maintenance are exempt.

-Square footage changes: Finishing a basement, converting a garage, building a deck more than 30 inches above grade, or any addition to the house.
+Square footage changes: Finishing a basement, converting a garage, or adding to the house usually requires a permit.
+Decks more than 30 inches above grade also trigger permits (city threshold guidance (opens in new tab)).

 What's Exempt (And What Surprises People)

-Portland has a reasonable list of exempt work.
-These don't require permits:
+Portland has a reasonable list of exempt work in its permit trigger and exemption guidance (opens in new tab).
+These usually don't require permits:

-• Decks and porches 30 inches or less above grade
+- Decks and porches 30 inches or less above grade (city exemption guidance (opens in new tab))

-• Sheds under 200 square feet without utilities
+- Sheds under 200 square feet without utilities (city exemption guidance (opens in new tab))

-The surprise: Swapping a water heater requires a permit.
+The surprise: Swapping a water heater requires a permit in Portland's permit guidance (opens in new tab).
 Same with replacing a furnace.
 Homeowners assume "replacement" means exempt, but these involve gas lines, venting, and safety systems.
 The city wants an inspector to verify the installation is safe.

 Another surprise: Finishing your own basement triggers permits even if you're not adding a bathroom.
 Once you're creating habitable space, you need permits for framing, electrical, insulation, and egress windows.